-The results in Table \ref{Table:SimsForExample} show that it is advantageous to choose a small $\gamma$ and a unimodal beta prior (i.e., $a=2$) if $p_0$ is known.
-If we have no information or are overestimating, it is again advisable to select $\gamma=0$, while choosing a less confident prior for $P$ with $a = 1$.
-In contrast, underestimation of $p_0$ leads to high instabilities and substantial overestimation of $n_0$ if $\gamma$ is small.
-Here, estimators with proper priors for $\gamma = 1$ and $2$ perform very well: the tendency for overestimation caused by the choice $\hat{p} = 0.5\,p_0$ is compensated by the tendency for underestimation in case of higher values of $\gamma$.
+The results in Table~\ref{Table:SimsForExample} show that it is advantageous to choose a small $\gamma$ and a unimodal beta prior (i.e., $a=2$) if a good guess for $p_0$ is available.
+If we have no information or are overestimating, it is again advisable to select $\gamma=0$, while choosing a less confident prior for $p$ with $a = 1$.
+In contrast, underestimation of $p_0$ leads to instabilities and substantial overestimation of $n_0$ if $\gamma$ is small.
+Here, estimators with (proper) prior choices $\gamma = 1$ and $2$ perform very well: the tendency of overestimation caused by the choice $\tilde{p} = 0.5\,p_0$ is in part compensated by the tendency of underestimation due to the higher value of $\gamma$.

-The general lesson seems to be that the smaller $p_0$, the more difficult it becomes to estimate $n_0$ and the smaller we want to choose $\gamma$.
-A smaller $\gamma$, however, increases the variance of the posterior distribution and leads to estimators that are more sensitive against misspecification of $\hat{p}$ in the beta prior.
-This is investigated in Table \ref{Table:SimsSensitivity}, where we compare the sensitivity of estimators corresponding to $\gamma=0$ and $\gamma=1$.
-We see that misspecifying $\hat{p} = 0.5\,p_0$ leads to severe overestimates $\mathbb{E}\left[\hat{n}\right] \approx 2\,n_0$ for DGE$(500)$, while SE$(1)$ is less sensitive.
-Selecting $\gamma=0$ can therefore help to estimate $n_0$ in very difficult scenarios, but it can also lead to heavily biased results if $\hat{p}$ is chosen too small.
+Overall, our findings confirm that the smaller $p_0$, the more difficult it becomes to estimate $n_0$ and the smaller $\gamma$ should be picked.
+A smaller $\gamma$, however, increases the variance of the posterior distribution and leads to estimators that are potentially more sensitive against miss-specification in the beta prior.
+This is further investigated in Table~\ref{Table:SimsSensitivity}, where we compare the sensitivity of estimators corresponding to $\gamma=0$ and $\gamma=1$.
+Miss-specifying $\tilde p = 0.5\,p_0$ leads to severe overestimates $\E_{n_0, p_0}[\hat{n}] \approx 2\,n_0$ for $\mathrm{PME}(0)$, while $\mathrm{SE}(1)$ is less sensitive in this regard.
+Selecting $\gamma=0$ can therefore help to estimate $n_0$ in very difficult scenarios, but it can also lead to heavily biased results if $\tilde{p}$ is chosen too small.

-\paragraph*{Robustness.} Motivated by our data example in Section \ref{S:DataExample}, we also investigate the situation where $n$ may slightly vary within the sample.
-This appears to be relevant in many other situations as well, e.g., the (unknown) population size of a species may vary from experiment to experiment in the capture-recapture method.
-Whereas varying probabilities $p$ have been investigated in \cite{Basu}, models with a varying population size $n$ have not received any attention in the previous research.
+\paragraph*{Robustness} Motivated by our data example in Section~\ref{S:DataExample}, we also investigate the situation where $n$ may vary within the sample.
+This appears to be relevant in many other situations as well, e.g., in the capture-recapture method, where the (unknown) population size of a species may change from experiment to experiment.
+While varying probabilities $p$ have been investigated in \cite{Basu}, models with a varying population size $n$ have not received attention in previous research, as far as we are aware.